sdmg15/Best-websites-a-programmer-should-visit/README.md

    * [martyr2s-mega-project-ideas-list](http://www.dreamincode.net/forums/topic/78802-martyr2s-mega-project-ideas-list/) : contains about 125 project ideas from beginner to intermediate level.
    * [karan/Projects](https://github.com/karan/Projects) : a large collection of small projects for beginners with
    * [Wrong "big projects" for beginners](http://rodiongork.tumblr.com/post/108155476418/wrong-big-projects-for-beginners) : How to choose where to start
+   * [vicky002/1000-Projects](https://github.com/vicky002/1000_Projects) : Mega List of practical projects that one can solve in any programming language!

 # General Coding advice
    * [Things I Wish Someone Had Told Me When I Was Learning How to Code — Free Code Camp](https://medium.freecodecamp.com/things-i-wish-someone-had-told-me-when-i-was-learning-how-to-code-565fc9dcb329#.y5wbd3pj6)